volitank/nala/README.rst

 Additionally we alternate downloads between the available mirrors to improve download speeds even further.
 If a mirror fails for whatever reason, we just try the next until all defined mirrors are exhausted.

+`Note: Nala does not use APT for package downloading and verification`

 # Fetch
 =======